 Bluetooth trackers have become popular gadgets over the last few years: they’re cheap and perfect gifts for forgetful friends and relatives who regularly misplace their keys, wallet and other items.

-They’re cheap enough – between £15 and £35 each - that you might even want to buy a few to keep tabs on your own stuff, and there are often discounts for buying in bulk.
+They cost between around £15 / $15 and £35 / $40 but you might want to buy a few to keep tabs on your own stuff, and there are often discounts for buying in bulk.

 How do Bluetooth trackers work?